phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Does the sim pass a scenery fuzz test? (run with query parameters `fuzz&ea`)
 - [ ] Does the sim behave correctly when listener order is shuffled? (run with query parameters `ea&shuffleListeners` and `ea&shuffleListeners&fuzz`)
 - [ ] Does the sim use `Map`?
 If so, make sure that it still works well in IE11 as not all `Map` functions are supported there.
 - [ ] Does the sim output any deprecation warnings?
-Run with `?deprecationWarning`.
+Run with `?deprecationWarnings`.
 Do not use deprecated methods in new code.

 ## **Memory Leaks**